1. IT Help

 Artificial intelligence software, eg. Copilot, ChatGPT, Apple Intelligence

-Artificial intelligence (AI) is in its infancy and is has become available for everybody to use.
+Artificial intelligence (AI) is in its infancy and has become available for everybody to use.

 The IT Team have had several enquiries with regards to using AI in their diocesan role and is currently in review.
 There are 2 AI bots you may come across already on your diocesan devices: